ArmyBarber/kb/docs/Sources/Books/Book highlights/The Impossible State.md

 ---
 they are material and physical.
 Indeed, looking closely at the internal moral critiques within Western postmodernity, we find close parallels, even a virtual identity, between them and the latent meanings of the modern Muslim call for the establishment of Islamic governance. — location: [145](kindle://book?action=open&asin=B00AND9DJI&location=145) ^ref-15006

 ---

+Protection of religion (dīn) is promoted by what we called technologies of the self37 as well as through the laws of jihād and ridda (apostasy), amounting, respectively, to defending the rights of Muslims against outside threat — location: [3204](kindle://book?action=open&asin=B00AND9DJI&location=3204) ^ref-62755

+---